Swiss Alps Travel Information

 Electrical current in Switzerland is 230 volts, 50Hz.
 Plugs are of the linear, rounded three-pin type, but rounded two-pin plugs will fit the outlet.

-The three official languages are Swiss German, French and Italian.
-A few people speak Romansch, but this is confined to the southeastern corner of the country.
+The four official languages are Swiss German, French, Italian and Romansch.
 Most people know at least three languages, including English.

 Swiss medical facilities and health care are among the best in the world, but very expensive and health insurance is recommended.
 Immunisation certificates are only required if the traveller has been in an infected area within two weeks prior to arrival in the country.
 There is a reciprocal health agreement with the UK and most EU countries, whose citizens are entitled to free or low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC).
 Medical insurance is advised for other nationalities.